beejjorgensen/bgpython/src/bgpython_chapter_A03_valref.md

 True
 ```

 What gives?
+Why is it `False` in the first case and `True` in the
-Well, in the latter case, the Python interpreter is getting
+second?
+Well, in the latter case, the Python interpreter is getting a
-a little clever.
+little clever.
 Before it even runs your code, it analyzes it.
 It sees
 that you have two `"Beej!"` strings in there, so it just makes them the
 same one to save you memory.
 Since strings are immutable, you can't tell
 the difference.

-And second things second.
+## Internment

-In that same example:
+In that same example, above:

 ``` {.py}
 >>> s = "Beej!"